batuhanep/batuhanep/README.md

 ## What I'm working on

-I support decision-making in operations through data-driven methods:
+I support decision-making through data-driven methods:

-- Using LLMs, embeddings, transformers, and RAG methods in day-to-day workflows
+- Using lachine learning, LLMs, embeddings, transformers, and RAG methods in day-to-day workflows
 - Web scraping and data collection with Python
 - Building a retrieve-and-rerank approach that combines lexical and semantic search to improve product matching and search
 - Extracting and analyzing data with SQL